Identifying students in need

 No student should have license to disrupt continually the orderly functioning of the college community life, even if there is an emotional or mental health "cause" for it.
 These types of behaviors are better viewed as needing disciplinary action.
 Clinical treatment should not be seen as an excuse for bad behavior.

-If you think that a student is in imminent danger of hurting him/herself or someone else, contact Campus Safety, x111.
+If you think that a student is in imminent danger of hurting him/herself or someone else, contact Campus Safety at 860-439-2222 (or x111 from a campus phone).